Lascari-AI/what-is-claude-code/slides/00-title.md

 ---

 ::title::
-Claude Code
+What is Claude Code?

 ::subtitle::
-What It Is and Why You Should Care
+...and Why You Should Care

 ::qr::
 <div class="text-sm text-gray-500">QR Code</div>